cerb/cerb.github.io/_docs/setup/mail/filtering.md

     url: /docs/setup/#incoming-mail
 ---

-These [bot](/docs/bots/) behaviors can screen incoming messages before they are accepted by the system.
+These [automations](/docs/automations/) can screen incoming messages before they are accepted by the system.
 Bots can modify, redirect, or reject messages based on any conditions you establish.